knziiy/SelfSignedCertGenerator/Readme.md

 # SelfSignedCertGenerator

 Quickly and simply generate your own CA and self-signed certificates with SelfSignedCertGenerator.
-This tool helps developers create CA certificates, server certificates, corresponding private keys, and Certificate Signing Requests (CSRs) for testing and development purposes.
+This tool helps developers create CA certificates, server certificates, corresponding private keys, and Certificate Signing Requests (CSRs) for testing and development purposes, with support for Subject Alternative Names (SAN).

 ## Features

 - Generates a self-signed CA certificate.
 - Uses the CA to sign server certificates.
 - Creates corresponding private keys for the CA and server certificates.
-- Generates a CSR for the server certificate.
+- Generates a CSR for the server certificate, including SANs.
-- Easy to use with command line arguments for flexible certificate details.
+- Easy to use with command line arguments for flexible certificate details, including multiple SAN entries.

 ## Customization